SEAFOOD FUTURE

 Responsible treatment of fishers at sea is a complex and industry-wide challenge and is one that we are working to achieve.

 We will continue to promote safety in our facilities by requiring adherence to established and thorough safety protocols.
-This included key measures to protect and support our workers’ health and wellbeing during the COVID-19 pandemic.

 Click here to view our Supplier Code of Conduct